-Assemble the cover or snap closed the fill lid.
+5 Assemble the cover or snap closed the fill lid.

-- Make sure the tank cover and fill lid are closed before putting in the oven. - 6 Carefully insert the tank into the steam feeder slot, making sure to keep the tank level while carrying it.
-If the tank is not kept level, water will drain out of the tubes in the back. - Slide the tank into the slot until it clicks into place.
+- Make sure the tank cover and fill lid are closed before putting in the oven. - 6 Carefully insert the tank into the water tank slot, making sure to keep the tank level while carrying it.
+If the tank is not kept level, water will drain out of the tubes in the back. - 7 Slide the tank into the slot until it clicks into place.